srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 };
 ```

+The second point worth mentioning here is that I keep the definition of the layer model outside of the *Layer* structure in a separate *LayerDefinition* structure (more on that below) and add an equivalent pointer reference to the *Layer*.

 ### A Network Column

+What is a network column and why are they needed?
-Previously, the network layer directly contained the network nodes that were all aligned flat in a 1-dimensional vector.
+In my previous design, a network layer directly contained the network nodes that were all aligned flat in a 1-dimensional vector.
 A MNIST image, for example, has 28 x 28 pixels and the respective network layer thus consists of 784 nodes that are all aligned in a single row.

 In image recognition, though, the exact location of a pixel inside that image matters.
-Convolutional networks or layers therefore build connections to neighboring nodes that are all situated within a defined region, the so called *filter* or *kernel window*.
+Convolutional networks therefore build connections to neighboring nodes that are located within a defined region, the so called *filter* or *kernel* window.

-Example: A convolutional network node may want to create connections to a 3 x 3 area (*filter*) of 9 neighboring nodes (pixels) located at the top left of the image.
-If all pixels of the image are numbered from 0..783 than this area can be easily calculated as [0,1,2,28,29,30,56,57,58].
+Example: A convolutional network node may want to create connections to a 3 x 3 area (the *filter*) of 9 neighboring nodes (pixels) located at the top left of the image.
+If all pixels of the image are numbered from 0..783 than this area can be easily defined as nodes [0,1,2,28,29,30,56,57,58].
-In the respect, we essentially treat the 1-dimensional vector as 2-dimensional using simple algebra.
+We essentially use a 1-dimensional vector to include some 2-dimensional information using simple algebra.

 So far, so good.
-The critical point, though, that isrequiring a design change is that images are not 2-dimensional but 3-dimensional.
+The critical point that triggered a design change is that images are not 2-dimensional but 3-dimensional.
 What?
 Yes.
-Convolutional networks treat their input, be it an incoming image or the output from a previous layer, as 3-dimensional.
+Convolutional networks treat their input, be it an image in the input later or the output from a previous layer, as 3-dimensional.

-For the input image, the 3rd dimension is color.
-In a simple RGB image, each pixel is actually composed of 3 values: a red value, a green value and a blue value.
-Hence, a 3rd dimension is required which in the case of an RGB image is 3 levels deep.
+Where does the 3rd dimension come from? ...
+Color.
+In a simple RGB image, each pixel is composed of 3 values: a red value, a green value and a blue value.
+The MNIST images are actually not color but grey-scale.
+Thus, if it was only about MNIST we wouldn't need the 3rd dimension.
+One would suffice.
+But the idea here is to build an architecture as flexible as possible that can handle all kinds of data sets.

+#### Columns vs Feature Maps

-Adding the 3rd dimension of network nodes into the general network architecture, I faced 2 design options: feature maps or columns.
+Adding a 3rd dimension of nodes to the network, I faced 2 design options: feature maps or columns.

-Intuitively, I first wanted to slice the image (or the input of a previous layer for that matter) __horizontally__ which creates what the convolutional network theory sometimes refers to as *feature maps*.
-So in the example of an RGB image, instead of having a single 1-dimensional [0..783] vector of 784 nodes, you'd have 3 *feature maps* and each would consist of 784 nodes.
+Intuitively, I wanted to slice the image (or the input of a previous layer for that matter) __horizontally__ which creates what the convolutional network theory sometimes refers to as *feature maps*.
+So in the example of an RGB image, instead of having a single 1-dimensional [0..783] vector of 784 nodes, you'd have an array of 3 *feature maps* and each would consist of 784 nodes.

 Alternatively, if you slice the image (or the input of a previous layer for that matter) __vertically__ you end up with *columns*.
-The network layer has 784 columns with each column consisting of 3 nodes.
+The network layer then consists of an array of 784 *columns* each consisting of 3 nodes.

 Conceptually, both designs are equivally acceptable and feasible to implement.
-The fact that I ended up chosing the latter may have been related to my previous study of Hierarchical Temporal Memory (HTM) theory where columns are a intrinsic element.
+The fact that I ended up chosing the latter may have been related to my previous study of Hierarchical Temporal Memory (HTM) theory where columns are an intrinsic element.
 This design overall also more closely resembles the design of the brain.

 ```c